benhammondmusic/blog/cknqkb2110y09kos1hyf2c3wl.md

 ## Functionality

 ### Brainstorming
-I find it helpful to sketch out all of the functionality I can think of that's needed to realize each user story.
-Sometimes it's 1-to-1, but often a user stories might contain several steps that can be broken down.
-In my case, all of these _functions_ will actually be _methods_ since they will exist as properties of the classes I defined above.
+I find it helpful to sketch out all of the functionality I can think of that might be needed for each user story.
+Sometimes it's 1-to-1, but often a story might contain several steps that can be broken down.
+In my case, all of these _functions_ will technically be _methods_ since they will exist as properties of the classes I defined above.
 Some of these **class methods** will be _public_ and accessible directly by the user, while others will be _private_ and simply accessed internally by other **class methods**.
 To start, I often just create empty functions (or methods if I know which class they will belong in) and simply have the function log its own name:
 ``` python
 def hash(self, value):
      # placeholder method - but this will eventually do something cool!